tvergilio/simplicity/grails1/README.md

 5. (Optional) Add a custom URL for this page at "/status".

-6. (Optional) Write a unit test for the `status` action.
+6. (Optional) Write a org test for the `status` action.
 You will need to use the `@TestFor` annotation to make sure that the injected controller methods and properties work.
 You shouldn't need to use `@Mock` because the action shouldn't be using any other Grails artifact (a class with a special meaning in Grails, such as controllers, services, persistence classes, etc.).

 ## The database model